Ulflander/lyonesse/SPEC.md

 - Value can be anything
 - It should be copied as is in Sass
 - For JS, it should be converted in case it's a number.
 A number is anything that contains only chars `[0-9\.]`
+- Value can be a reference to a previous key, then value should be replaced by the value corresponding to this other key

 ## Example